kaldi-asr/kaldi/windows/INSTALL.md

 ## Notes

-* These instructions are valid June 2015, [Intel® MKL](https://software.intel.com/en-us/intel-mkl) and OpenBLAS are supported
+* These instructions are valid January 2016, [Intel® MKL](https://software.intel.com/en-us/intel-mkl) and OpenBLAS are supported
 * ATLAS is not supported and I personally have no intention to work on supporting it, as it requires whole cygwin environment
 * We now (20150613) support CUDA on Windows as well.
 The build was tested on CUDA 7.0.
-It is possible that the compilation fails for significantly older CUDA SDK (less than, say, 5.0) Please not that CUDA support for windows is not really that usefull, because, the speed benefit during decoding is not large.
+It is possible that the compilation fails for significantly older CUDA SDK (less than, say, 5.0) Please note that CUDA support for windows is not really that usefull, because, the speed benefit during decoding is not large.
 And for training one would have to re-implement the while training pipeline (as the bash script wouldn't most probably work)